steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 There is a fixed number of semaphore descriptors, each of which is statically allocated in the kernel and, if not being used at the moment, is kept in a list of available descriptors, that can be used when a semaphore descriptor is needed.
-This means that there's a limit to the number of total semaphores that can be used concurrently.
+This means that there's a limit to the number of total semaphores that can be used simultaneously.

 A semaphore's value is contained in the integer variable associated with it, and a semaphore is identified by the address of that same variable.
-This address is used as an argument to the hash function to retrieve its semaphore descriptor in an efficient way.
+This address is used as an argument to the hash function to retrieve its semaphore descriptor from the hash table in an efficient way.

 The chosen hash function is the multiplicative hash.
 Despite the computational cost due to the multiplication, this function has the pro of being independent of the size of the hash table.
 The